SysNeuroHub/fitKernel/README.md

 # Usage
-mainScript.m is the main script to to "everything": obtain linear kernel and event-triggered spiking traces mainScript_assembly.m: create an "assembly" file for each year and animal populationAnalysis.m compile all assembly files and produces all the main figures across units and subjects
+mainScript.m is the main script to to "everything": obtain linear kernel and event-triggered spiking traces mainScript_assembly.m: create an "assembly" file for each year and animal populationAnalysis.m: compile all assembly files and produces all the main figures across units and subjects Reaction time stats in Method/Center-out saccade task design was from D'Souza PhD thesis

 Functions about concatenating trial-based data
 * concatenate_eye: mamordata.eye concatenated across trials